 8. TENAYA LAKE BEACH

 It's hard to imagine a more picturesque spot than Tenaya Lake.
 Located along Highway 120 Tenaya Lake sits at over 8,000 feet of elevation meaning there's always a chance you'll have some snow in your wedding photos.
 With granite peaks wrapping around the lakes clear waters the rugged shoreline makes for an incredible backdrop.
-Tenaya Beach is also on of the locations available for larger wedding ceremonies.
+Tenaya Beach is also one of the locations available for larger wedding ceremonies.
 But it also has near infinite possibilities for elopements.
 It's also just down the road from Olmsted Point, my favorite spot in Yosemite National Park.

 • MAXIMUM GUESTS - 50